kjh311/grocery_and_shopping_app/README.md

 ##User Stories

+###Minimum Viable Product

 - As a user I want to be able to easily add, romove, and edit items in a grocery list.
 Items will have attributes: NAME, QUANTITY, and maybe COST.

 - As a user I want to be able to easily add, romove, and edit items in a pantry list.
 Items will have attributes: NAME, QUANTITY.
 Optional: Expiration date.

 - As a user I want to be able to easily add, romove, and edit recipes.
 Items will have attributes: NAME, PICTURE, RECIPE STEPS, CALORIES, PREP TIME, CATEGORY(breakfast, lunch, dinner, snack), INGREDIENTS, and LIKE/DISLIKE.
 Might need a different table for each CATEGORY.

+- Once items are added to the panty list, I want to hit a "WHAT CAN I MAKE?" button, that will check the items in my pantry against recipe INGREDIENTS, if I have the necessary items it will show a list of recipes that I can make.

+- It will also allow me to select the number of people I'm cooking for and multiply the recipe by that number.

+- I want to be able to add to my shopping list directly, as well as based on which recipes I want for the week.
+I choose my meal plan for the week and it adds the necessary INGREDIENTS to the shopping list.

+### Icebox Features

 - If multiple users, will need a user table.

 - I want to be able to share data between multiple users.

-- Once items are added to the panty list, I want to hit a "WHAT CAN I MAKE?" button, that will check the items in my pantry against recipe INGREDIENTS, if I have the necessary items it will show a list of recipes that I can make.

-- It will also allow me to select the number of people I'm cooking for and multiply the recipe by that number.

 - Once I select "USE THIS RECIPE" it will subtract the ingredients from my pantry list if it has a quantity, it will not subtract certain items, like salt, if the recipe requires a teaspoon of salt.
 Salt will just have to be manually added to the shopping list when it runs out.